2023-07-17 16:27:00

 How to detect an ectopic pregnancy?

 Many women are unaware of an ectopic pregnancy.
 The fertilized egg cell dies by itself before the first symptoms appear.
-But even those who think they are pregnant often do not notice anything about the ectopic pregnancy at first.
+But even those who think they are pregnant often do not notice anything regarding the ectopic pregnancy at first.
 “A pregnancy test will come back positive for an ectopic pregnancy, but women don’t feel that the pregnancy is in the wrong place,” said Dr. medical Mandy Mangler on STYLEBOOK.
 “Only an ultrasound can tell that something is wrong.
 The ultrasound then shows that the uterus is empty.”

 Also interesting: Hemorrhoids during pregnancy – what helps?